pgRouting/pgrouting/doc/prim/pgr_prim.rst

     - When there is no edge in graph then EMPTY SET is return.

   - The minimum spanning tree is same for any root vertex.

+  - It does not produce correct results on graphs with parallel edges.

   - Running time: :math:`O(E*log V)`